saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium.md

 * An IDE such as [IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=mac)
 * [Maven](https://maven.apache.org/install.html)

-## Quickstart – Test a Mobile Web Browser on Sauce Labs VMs
+## Test a Mobile Web Browser on Sauce Labs VMs

 ### Step 1: Install Dependencies
 Make sure you [have Java, an IDE, and Maven installed](https://training.saucelabs.com/codelabs/Module1-SeleniumJava/index.html?index=..%2F..SeleniumJava#4) on your computer.
 To test a mobile web browser you will need either Android Studio or XCode to run an Emulator/ Simulator for testing on.